uptane/uptane-standard/uptane-standard.md

 This Standard document provides the essential components for the secure design, implementation, and deployment of Uptane by OEMs and suppliers.
 These guidelines contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.

 However, this specification is intended as an implementation guide, and not as a detailed technical argument about the security properties that Uptane provides.
-Readers interested in such documentation should refer to published papers that cover this topic.  {{UPTANEESCAR}}
+Readers interested in such documentation can refer to published papers that cover this topic.  {{UPTANEESCAR}}

 ## Why Uptane requires a standards document